Power state test in QCS

-Runtime and other custom variables are used in this test (The FIO job runtime and therefore the time spent testing each power state).
+Runtime and other custom variables are used in this test (the FIO job runtime and therefore the time spent testing each power state).
 After the initial release, we intend to add more custom variables here.

 Once happy with the variables, select your Quarch module.
 Then Drive under test, from our selection screen.
 It will auto-detect any attached device to the system.

-Once the test is finished these statistics are compared with the stated power consumption in the drive’s SMART data to see if it is really using what was stated in the current set-up.
-(Remember the host machine must also support the power states and this test will inform you if the drive + host combination is correctly changing states.)
+Once the test is finished, these statistics are compared with the stated power consumption in the drive’s SMART data to see if it is really using what was stated in the current set-up.
+(Remember that the host machine must also support the power states and this test will inform you if the drive + host combination is correctly changing states.)